-Under the Erasmus+ Programme 2021-2027, the NA is allocated under Key Action 3 funds for grant support for training and cooperation activities (TCA) between NAs in the different fields of education, training and youth and across sectors.
+Under the Erasmus+ Programme 2021-2027, under Key Action 3 the NA is allocated funds for grant support for training and cooperation activities (TCA) between NAs in the different fields of education, training and youth and across sectors.
 Training and Cooperation Activities (TCA) aim to bring added value and increased quality in the overall Erasmus+ Programme implementation and so contribute to increasing the impact of the Programme at systemic level.

-It is important to note that grant support to TCA and other networking activities is based on real costs with specific eligibility rules, whereas the funding of Erasmus+ and European Solidarity Corps projects is mainly based on unit costs.
-The TCA and other networking activities have to be approved by DG EAC in the NA WP.
+It is important to note that grant support to TCA is based on real costs with specific eligibility rules, whereas the funding of Erasmus+ and European Solidarity Corps projects is mainly based on unit costs.
+The TCA have to be approved by DG EAC in the NA WP.
 The audit approach of the IAB shall be adapted to this, and proportional to the amounts involved.
 In case some of the Erasmus+ TCA/ European Solidarity Corps NET activities would be covering both the Erasmus+ programme and the European Solidarity Corps, a clear audit trail for both funding sources should be ensured in order to provide coherent financial reporting per Programme and to avoid any double-funding.

-More details on the applicable requirement are set out in Section 10.1 of the 2022 Guide for NAs.
+More details on the applicable requirement are set out in Section 10.1 of the 2023 Guide for NAs.